 otherwise.ANAKIN jumps and flips onto OBI- WAN’s platform.
 The fighting continues again until OBI-WAN jumps toward the safety of the black sandy edge of the lava river.
 He yells at Anakin.

-There’s one last item I should mention here.
-One of the more surprising aspects of Episode III (to me, at least) was that while Obi-Wan defeated and physically disfigured Anakin/Vader on Mustafar, he didn’t even show a hint of trying to redeem him afterward.
+One of the more surprising aspects of Episode III was that while Obi-Wan defeated and disfigured Anakin/Vader on Mustafar, he didn’t show a hint of trying to redeem him afterwards.
 He never tried to gather him and bring him back to the ship as he was lying there burning.
-There was never that cliché “take my hand” moment and for that I applaud Lucas.
-There was a line of dialogue (present in the comic version) that even drove it home further.
+There was never that cliché “take my hand” moment.
+There was a line of dialogue (present in the comic version) that even drives this point home further.
 Obi-Wan tells Anakin he loved him, but he won’t help him.
-In the finished film, the second half of the phrase is not heard.
-It’s clear that Obi-Wan has given up on his old friend and in what could be viewed as a “dark” side of Obi-Wan, he leaves his friend to die, smouldering on the surface of the planet.
-Now that’s some grim stuff, right there.
+In the finished film, the second half of that phrase is not heard.
+It’s clear that Obi-Wan has given up on his friend, and leaves him to die horribly, smoldering on the surface of the planet.
+Now that’s some grim stuff.

 BROTHER ON BROTHER